briandgomez/Study/Security+/Security Operations.md

     - Susceptible to on-path attacks and DOS attacks

 - Bluetooth
     - Susceptible to attacks like WIFI and cellular networks.
-Be careful to connecting to anything public since anyone can also connect and exploit your device
+Be careful of connecting to anything public since anyone can also connect and exploit your device

 # Wireless Security Settings